whatisaphone/dustcourse/README.md

     # Build levels (takes about 7 hours)
     ./level_machine/bin/Debug/level_machine render "T:\Steam Library\steamapps\common\Dustforce\content\levels2"/*

-The reason these take so long is because they create tens of thousands of files.
+The reason these take so long is because they create between between tens of thousands and millions of files.
 They spend most of their time inside the file system driver.
 Optimization opportunities abound.